Key takeaways

 Jumbo vs. conventional loan FAQ

-• The lending guidelines are tighter for jumbo loans because the loan amounts are higher.
-Plus, they pose an elevated risk to lenders compared to conventional loans that conform to FHFA standards.
+• The lending criteria are tighter for jumbo loans because the loan amounts are higher.
+Plus, they pose an elevated risk to lenders compared to conventional loans that conform to FHFA standards, as they can’t be sold on the secondary mortgage market as easily.

 • Most lenders require a down payment of at least 20 percent to get a jumbo loan.
 Consequently, mortgage insurance isn’t required.